Oregon Humanities is looking for people who want to facilitate conversations to get people talking, listening, and connecting to one another.

 Read the full position description below, then submit an application online for each topic you wish to propose.
-The deadline to apply is February 9, 2018.
+The deadline to apply is November 7, 2019.

 What is the Conversation Project?

-What are good Conversation Project topics?
+What are good Conversation Project topics and programs?

-Conversation leaders propose their own program topic (s).
-We are looking for leaders who want to explore questions that are timely, challenging, relevant, and align with Oregon Humanities’ vision.
-As part of your application process, we’ll ask you to begin to hone in on a topic or question you are interested in exploring, but we don’t expect you to come to us with a fully formed program.
-We’ll work with you on developing your program as part of the training required to become a Conversation Project leader.
+Conversation Project leaders propose their own program topic (or topics; you may submit as many proposals as you like).
+As part of your application process, we’ll ask you to select a general topic and questions that get people exploring that topic, but we don’t expect you to come to us with a fully formed program.
+We’ll work with you on developing your program as part of the process of becoming a Conversation Project leader.

 How to apply